spapas/spapas.github.io/content/django-cbv-tutorial.rst

 :author: Serafeim Papastefanos
 :summary: A comprehensive guide to django CBVs - from neophyte to more advanced

+.. contents:: :backlinks: none

 Class Based Views (CBV) is one of my favourite things about Django.
 During my first Django projects (using Django 1.4 around 6 years ago) I was mainly using functional views -- that's what the tutorial recommended then anyway.
 However, slowly in my next projects I started reducing the amount of functional views and embracing CBVs, slowly understanding their usage and usefulness.
-Right now, I more or less only use CBVs for my views - even if sometimes it seems more work to use a CBV instead of a functional one I know that sometime in the future I'd be glad that I did it.
+Right now, I more or less use only use CBVs for my views; even if sometimes it seems more work to use a CBV instead of a functional one I know that sometime in the future I'd be glad that I did it since I'll want to re-use some view functionality and CBVs are more or less the only way to have DRY views in Django.

-I've heard
-various rants about them, mainly that they are too complex and difficult to understand and use, however I believe that they are easy to be understood when you start from the basics and when they are used properly they will greatly improve your Django experience.
+I've heard various rants about them, mainly that they are too complex and difficult to understand and use, however I believe that they are easy to be understood when you start from the basics and when they are used properly they will greatly improve your Django experience.
+Notice that to properly understand CBVs you must have a good comprehension of how python's (multiple) inheritance and MRO work.
+Yes, this is a rather complex and confusing thing but I'll try to also explain this as good as I can to the first chapter of this article.
-CBVs are the only way to have DRY views in Django (if of course your views been properly implemented to be dry - more on this later).

 This guide has three parts:

 - A gentle introduction to how CBVs are working and to the the problems that do solve.
-For this we'll implement our own simple Custom Class Based View variant.
+For this we'll implement our own simple Custom Class Based View variant and take a look at python's inheritance model.
 - A high level overview of the real Django CBVs using `CBV inspector`_ as our guide.
 - A number of use cases where CBVs can be used to elegantly solve real world problems